cheater/simple-nas/README.md

 ## Installation

+On Ubuntu and other Linux distributions with `apt`, this should be as simple as:

 1. Open the `install` script and configure the options at the top of the file.
 Save the file.

 2. Execute the `install` script under `sudo`: